 2. If forest fires recur about every 200 to 350 years, then mixed forests are formed, which are three-layered.
 In addition to the above two layers, there is a 75 m (to 90 m) high layer of the three largest Eucalyptus species.
-This layer is of equal age, a sign that the germination of the trees occurred on larger areas after a forest fire.
+This tree layer is of equal age, a sign that the germination of the trees occurred on larger areas after a forest fire.
 After such a forest fire, the tree layer of Eucalyptus and Nothofagus is destroyed, but the fruits open, and the intact seeds fall out and germinate.
 As Eucalyptus grows more rapidly, it overtakes Nothofagus, so that two layers of trees are formed.
 Tree ferns lose their leaves to fire, but regrow new ones at the top of the trunk.
 Regeneration of Eucalyptus under Nothofagus is not possible due to lack of light.
 It occurs again only after another fire.

 3. If forest fires occur once or twice a century, Nothofagus is replaced by other fast-growing low tree species (Pomaderris, Olearia, Acacia).

-4. After forest fires every 10 to 20 years, pure low stands of eucalyptus develop.
+4. After forest fires every 10 to 20 years, pure low stands of Eucalyptus develop.

-5. Even more frequent fires cause degradation of the forests; an open moorland with the "button grass" Mesomelaena sphae-rocephala (Cyperaceae) develops, in which Myrtaceae bushes are interspersed and Drosera and Utricularia occur alongside Restionaceae.
+5. Even more frequent fires cause degradation of the forests; an open moorland with the "button grass" Mesomelaena sphaerocephala (Cyperaceae) develops, in which Myrtaceae bushes are interspersed and Drosera and Utricularia occur alongside Restionaceae.

 4.6 Warm temperate biomes of New Zealand

 The forests of New Zealand deserve a special mention.
-Although the two islands are relatively close to the Australian continent and there was probably a direct connection in the geological past, this must have been severed before the Australis flora had developed.
+Although the two islands are relatively close to the Australian continent and there was probably a direct connection in the geological past, this must have been interrupted before the Australis flora had developed.
 There is not a single native species of Eucalyptus or Acacia on New Zealand.
 The Proteaceae are also represented by only two species.

-In the north of the North Island one still finds subtropical forests with the conifers Agathis australis as well as Agathis microstachya (◘ Fig. H-24) and palms; even mangroves of low Avicennia bushes grow along the coast.
+In the north of the North Island, one still finds subtropical forests with the conifers Agathis australis as well as Agathis microstachya (◘ Fig. H-24) and palms; even mangroves of low Avicennia bushes grow along the coast.
 The species of the forests are Melanesian elements of the Palaeotropis.
 Agathis is also a giant conifer, with stem diameters measured up to 8.54 m and girth (BHD) of 26.6 m! but with not very high crown growth up to about 50 m.

 Forests of this character extend even to the South Island, although the climate there is decidedly temperate, but at low altitudes without a cold winter season.
 The conifer genera Podocarpus and Dacrydium, which are widespread throughout the southern hemisphere, play a major role.